 - My credit score is dreadful.
 My new partner has a good credit record and we want to get a mortgage.

 - I have a poor credit rating but I have now inherited a deposit.
 How do I improve my credit score so I can buy a house?

 - My credit score isn’t good as I have never borrowed anything – how can I get a mortgage offer?

 Each mortgage lender has its own policy on what is acceptable.
-But this article has general guidelines to help you work out what to do.
+And some of these are changing because of the whole market changing after Covid-19, But this article has general guidelines to help you work out what will improve your situation.

 Does your credit rating really matter for a mortgage?